Student Handbook

 Tardy Carts

 A tardy is considered as missing the first ten minutes of a class period.
-All students must check in at a tardy station if they are tardy.
-We have two tardy carts located around our building throughout the day: one in the Activities Hallway (first period only), one by the Lecture Center ( this one will be by the Attendance Office/Main Entrance for 1st period ONLY).
+All students must check in at a tardy station.
+If they are at the door the teacher can allow them in and utilize MINGA to record the tardy.
+We have two tardy carts located around our building throughout the day: one in the Activities Hallway (first period only), one by the Lecture Center (this one will be by the Attendance Office/Main Entrance).
+Students can also obtain a Tardy Pass at the Attendance office.

 Restorative Practices/Discipline